mmondics/jmeter-openshift/README.md

     oc create -f https://raw.githubusercontent.com/mmondics/jmeter-openshift/main/openshift/jmeter-deployment.yaml
     ```

-6. Look at the `jmeter-container` pod logs to check that the result of the JMeter test is as expected.
+6. Look at the `jmeter-container` pod logs to check that the results of the JMeter test are as expected.

 ## Troubleshooting
 1. Check the `jmeter-container` pod logs and events to start identifying the issue.

-1. Check the `/driver/jMeter-log` log file in the pod for error messages.
+1. Check the `/test-plan/jMeter-log` log file in the pod for error messages.

     If your pod is crashlooping/not starting, you can start a debug pod to check the logs.

     ```text
     oc debug pod/<jmeter_pod>
-    more /driver/jMeter-log
+    more /test-plan/jMeter-log
     ```